FollowTheProcess/pytoil/docs/commands/pull.md

   -a, --all    Pull down all of your projects.
   --help       Show this message and exit.

 ```

 </div>

 ## All

-When you run `pytoil pull --all` pytoil will scan your projects directory and your GitHub repos to calculate what's missing locally and then go and grab the missing projects from GitHub one by one.
+When you run `pytoil pull --all` pytoil will scan your projects directory and your GitHub repos to calculate what's missing locally and then go and grab the required repos concurrently so it's as fast as possible (useful if you have a lot of repos!) :dash:

 <div class="termy">